-Cassandra
+Cassandra:

-The “batch” operation guarantees atomic operations however, there is a failure scenario in which this is not guaranteed.
+The “batch” operation guarantees atomic operations; however, there is a failure scenario in which this is not guaranteed.

 There is no batch isolation.

-elect statements cannot be included in a batch statement.
+Select statements cannot be included in a batch statement.

-ReL
+ReL:

-Uses Oracle RDF and SPARQL which has full support for standard transaction properties such as read consistency, serializable, and ACID transactions.
+Uses Oracle RDF and SPARQL [Oracle Graph 2014)], which has full support for standard transaction properties, such as read consistency, serializable [Concurrency 2011], and ACID [Transactions 2011] transactions.

-Transaction can contain multiple insert, update and select operations.
+Transactions can contain multiple insert, update, and select operations.

-With Oracle’s ulti-version, twophase locking, writes never block reads.
+With Oracle’s multi-version, two-phase locking, writes never block reads.

 Locks occur at the row level, not at the database level.

-In conclusion, using Oracle’s Graph Database means the full features of transactionlevel processing can be made available to NoSQL-like applications.
-As , this addresses a major weakness of current NoSQL database implementations.
+In conclusion, using Oracle’s Graph Database means the full features of transaction-level processing can be made available to NoSQL-like applications.
+As previously stated, this addresses a major weakness of current NoSQL database implementations.

 There is a project at the University of Texas called the SALT project that is trying to address transaction capabilities for NoSQL database.
 The SALT project summarizes the situation with NoSQL databases as,

 The ACID vs. BASE debate is well known.
 In one corner are ACID transactions: through their guarantees of Atomicity, Consistency, Isolation, and Durability, they offer an elegant and powerful abstraction for structuring applications and reasoning about concurrency, while ensuring the consistency of the database despite failures.
 Such ease of programming, however, [sometimes] comes at a significant cost of performance and availability.
 In the other corner is the BASE approach, recently popularized by several NoSQL systems.
 BASE avoids distributed transactions to eliminate the performance and availability costs of the associated distributed commit protocol.
 Embracing the BASE paradigm, however, exacts its own heavy price: once one renounces ACID guarantees, it is up to developers to explicitly code in their applications the logic necessary to ensure consistency in the presence of concurrency and faults, and the complexity of this task easily gets out of control.

-The BASE approach is in complete opposition to the tenant that “the semantics of the data and operations on the data should be in the database management system” envisioned by Doug Tolbert in his “Shortcourse on Next Generation Systems” t has been shown in th paper that it is not necessary to abandon ACID transaction processing for NoSQL databases.
+The BASE approach is in complete opposition to the tenant that “the semantics of the data and operations on the data should be in the database management system” envisioned by Doug Tolbert in his lecture, “Shortcourse on Next Generation Systems” [Tolbert].
+It has also been shown in the paper that it is not necessary to abandon ACID transaction processing for NoSQL databases.

 SQL TO SPARQL DISCUSSION AND EXAMPLES

-SQL and SPARQL are both powerful query languages however, as show in this paper, its sometime easier to write SQL instead of the equivalent SPARQL.
-To this end, ReL offers an SQLtoSPARQL translation feature, which is invoked for each connection that is declared to be in “rdf_mode”.
-For instance the following SQL query in ReL:
+SQL and SPARQL are both powerful query languages; however, as shown in this paper, it is sometimes easier to write SQL instead of the equivalent SPARQL.
+To this end, ReL offers an SQL-to-SPARQL translation feature, which is invoked for each connection that is declared to be in “rdf_mode”.
+For instance, the following SQL query in ReL:

 SQL on conn “select deptno, sal from emp where SAL > 1000”